CesiumGS/3d-tiles/README.md

 ![](figures/tree.png)

-Currently, the bounding volume is a "box" defined by minimum and maximum longitude, latitude, and height (relative to the WGS84 ellipsoid).
+Currently, the bounding volume is a "box" defined by minimum and maximum longitude, latitude, and height.
 We expect 3D Tiles will support different bounding volumes see the ([Q&A below](#What-bounding-volume-do-tiles-use)).

+A tile usually references a _model_ or set of _models_, e.g., 3D buildings.
+These models may be batched together into essentially a single model to reduce client-side load time and WebGL draw call overhead.

 <a name="Tile-Metadata" />
 ## Tile metadata